 You can also opt for the Teams plan for 4.80 EUR/month (or 48 EUR/year).
 Each user on top will cost an additional 2.40 EUR/month (or 24 EUR/year).
 Other features are the same as the Premium version, but it has a couple of more aces up its sleeve.
-For example, a storage cap is 10 GB, which should be enough for a lot of emails, and you won’t have to clear it up as often.
+For example, a storage cap is 10 GB, which should be enough for many emails, and you won’t have to clear it up as often.
 Plus, the Teams plan adds an option to share your encrypted calendars with other people.

 If you don’t like what’s in the pre-made packages, you can tweak them according to your needs.
 Do you think you don’t have enough storage?
 No problem!
 This is solvable by purchasing additional storage: 10 GB for 2.40 EUR/month, 100 GB for 12 EUR/month, 1 TB for 60 EUR/month.

 There are even more ways how you can tailor the service to yourself.
 With Whitelabel, you can customize how your service looks and works by adding or discarding features.
-This means that you will get only the bits and pieces that you need.
-It’s one of the most customer-friendly services considering how much you can customize.
+It means that you will get only the bits and pieces that you need.
+It’s one of the most customer-friendly services, considering how much you can customize.
 You’ll pay as much as you want, and for the features that are useful to you.

 Non-profit organizations can take advantage of an evergreen Tutanota deal.
 NPO’s based in Austria, Belgium, Canada, France, Germany, Italy, the Netherlands, or Switzerland can get Tutanota’s business account for free.
 Public schools and non-profits in other countries can get a hefty 50% discount on their subscription.
 The only caveat is that Tutanota (weirdly) doesn’t support anonymous payment options like cryptocurrencies.

 Ease of use and setup

 Primarily, Tutanota is a web client-based email service.
 However, they have open-source apps for Android and iOS devices.
 Plus, they have recently rolled out the beta versions of their desktop apps.
 Here’s a short overview of the offerings.

 Web browser client